Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 - Any additional clothing icon files you add MUST go into the existing files in master_files clothing section.

+### The `master_files` Folder

+You should always put any modular overrides of icons, sound, code, etc. inside this folder, and it **must** follow the core code folder layout.

+Example: `code/modules/mob/living/living.dm` -> `modular_skyrat/master_files/code/modules/mob/living/living.dm`

+This is to make it easier to figure out what changed about a base file without having to search through proc definitions.

+It also helps prevent modules needlessly overriding the same proc multiple times.
+More information on these types of edits come later.

 ### Fully modular portions of your code

 This section will be fairly straightforward, however, I will try to go over the basics and give simple examples, as the guide is aimed at new contributors likewise.